hoe94/DTC_MLOPS_Project/README.md

 4. Configure the access key by enter `aws configure` in the local desktop

-### Step 2 - Provisioned the Cloud Services by using Terraform
+### Step 2 - Provisioned the Cloud Services by using Terraform (MLFlow Server)

-1. Assign the below permissions to the user created from step 1
+1. Assign the below permissions to the user created from step 1 in AWS IAM
     - *AmazonS3FullAccess*
     - *AmazonEC2FullAccess*
     - *IAMFullAccess*
     - *AmazonRDSFullAccess*
     - *AWSAppRunnerFullAccess*
+    - *SecretsManagerReadWrite*

 2. Create the S3 Bucket by using AWS CLI for the Terraform state bucket `aws s3 mb s3://[bucket_name]`